bjlovee/game_library/readme.md

 <br>
 <br>
 # Next Steps
-In the future I plan to add a featue that let the user play to the game they choose.
-I will also add a third party music player.
+In the future I plan to add a featue that let the user play the game they choose.
+I woiuld also like to add a third party music player.
 <br>
 <br>
 <br>